cloudflare/cloudflare-docs-engine/src/content/reference/request.md

 ## TODO

 - The "Random Notes" below need a home somewhere else, or a decision to punt.
-- Is my approach to e.g. the RequestInit, RequestInitCfProperties, IncomingRequestCfProperties sensible?
-Previously, these were just furhter-indented lists.
-This feels like it scales better.
-- Is it OK for Types to be links too?
-Does that need design tweaking?
-- Should we include inline examples?

 ### Random Constructor Notes

-- Note that the `url` property is immutable, so when [modifying a request](/templates/pages/modify_req_props/) and changing the URL, you must pass the new URL in this parameter.

 - If you expect Unicode values in your headers, URL or Base64 encode your header values before adding them to a Headers object.